 Mona Toncheff describes the professional development model she follows when working on-site with schools.

-Mona Toncheff, an education consultant and author, worked as both a mathematics teacher and a mathematics specialist for the Phoenix Union High School District in Arizona.
-In the latter role, she coached and provided professional development to high school teachers and administrators related to quality mathematics teaching and learning and working in effective collaborative teams.
+Mona Toncheff, an educational presenter and author, has over 30 years of experience in public education.
+She worked as both a mathematics teacher and a mathematics specialist for the Phoenix Union High School District in Arizona.
+In the latter role, she coached and provided professional development to high school teachers and administrators on quality mathematics teaching and learning and working in effective collaborative teams.
 She currently serves as a supervisor teacher for the University of Arizona Teach Program.

-Mona earned a bachelor of science from Arizona State University and a master of education in educational leadership from Northern Arizona University.
+Mona earned a bachelor’s from Arizona State University and a master’s in educational leadership from Northern Arizona University.

 - Understanding the Work of a PLC: Revisit, Relearn, and Renew

 - Building Lessons That Produce Students Who Are Powerful Mathematical Thinkers

 - Assessing Your Assessments: The Next Phase of Your Curriculum Implementation